 I was in shock, I was scared and I was in pain.

-So, naturally, off I go to hospital where I was, first, yelled at for moving myself, and second, instructed not to move, and nurses rushed to my side to put me in a neck brace and lay me down.
+So, I go off to hospital where I was, first, yelled at for moving myself, and second, instructed not to move, and nurses rushed to my side to put me in a neck brace and lay me down.
 I swear, laying in the hospital with a neck brace on, unable to move, was one of the most scariest moments of my entire life.
 I don’t think I’ve ever been that scared before.
 Doctors and nurses surrounded me as they sent me off for x rays and physical movement assessments.
 Much to my shock, with the incredible pain I was in with both of my wrists, I didn’t break a thing!
 Apparently, all I had to show from my fall was the tiniest, most pathetic looking graze on my wrists one ever did see!
 (Good one Lauren!)

 I was discharged later that night with a concussion, and was told to report to my GP clinic the next day for further testing.